 ARTICLE XI — AMENDMENTS

-Section 1, Amendments to this constitution may be proposed at any regular meeting or presented in writing to the Vice Chair of Administration.
+Section 1.
+Amendments to this constitution may be proposed at any regular meeting or presented in writing to the Vice Chair of Administration.
 Notice of such amendments shall be submitted, in writing, to the membership.

 Section 2.
 The constitution shall be amended at a regular meeting of this organization’s membership, by a two-thirds (2/3) majority vote.